 During his heyday, Sid the Squid averaged 20+ points for five straight seasons.
 Although 6’3″ tall, he would slide from point guard to shooting guard to small forward in Nelson’s helter skelter small ball lineups.
 No matter what offensive role he took on, Moncrief would usually garner the opponent’s toughest offensive assignment all night, so long as it wasn’t a power forward or center.
 He could leave that to Bob Lanier.

 It seemed that everything else indeed fell on Sid.
+He could dunk with authority or smoothly swish a jumper.
 He was a superb passer.
 He was a great rebounder for his position and size (twice averaging 6.7 RPG for a season).
 He nailed his free throws all day, every day with an 83% average for his career.
-And he got there a lot with five straight seasons of 7+ FT attempts per game.
+And he got there regularly with five straight seasons of 7+ FT attempts per game.

 From 1982 to 1986, Moncrief was twice named Defensive Player of the Year, was a perennial All-Star and All-NBA team member, and his Bucks may not have won, or even appeared in, an NBA Finals, but they were an amazing success nonetheless.
 From 1980 to 1986, the Bucks captured their division’s regular season crown every year.
 They always appeared in at least the Eastern Conference Semi-Finals, and three times went to the Eastern Conference Finals.